DIY Floral Mobile for Nursery

 Add your flowers to the wreath!

-I recommend starting with the largest flowers and then working your way to the medium sized ones, and then the smallest ones.
+I recommend starting with the largest flowers and then working your way to the medium sized ones, and then finally ending with the small flowers.

 The best trick to get your flowers to stay is to push the green nub that’s left on the back of the flower into your foam wreath.
 Then pull it out, add some hot glue to the tip, and reinsert into the same spot.